-All associate's degree candidates who enter the College in AY 2013-2014 with between 0 and 23 credit hours of acceptable academic work must complete 60 credit hours of acceptable academic work with a minimum cumulative grade point average of 2.00 on a 4.00 scale to meet graduation requirements.
+All associate's degree candidates for graduation must complete 60 credit hours of acceptable academic work with a minimum grade point average (GPA) of 2.00 on a 4.00 scale.
 Required courses in the major must be completed with a minimum grade of C, unless a division or program specifies a higher grade requirement.
-These candidates must complete the Essential Learning General Education program.